echo-devnull/ubuntu-base/README.md

 # ubuntu-base

 Very simply put: Copy of an ubuntu image.
-There's almost nothing extra in this image except for the [S6 init system](https://blog.tutum.co/2014/12/02/docker-and-s6-my-new-favorite-process-supervisor/).
+There's almost nothing extra in this image except for the addition "dumb-init".

 I use this git repo as both template code for other more involved images and for creating my ubuntu base image